lyskai/rd/docs/buffer.md

 ![Image format with 2 plane](./images/image-prop-2-plane.jpg)

 For each plane, it may have paddings along width and height, it may also has paddings between the 2 planes.
-And some extra paddings is also needed at the end of the last plane.
+And some extra paddings is also needed at the end of the each plane.

 And the below picture shows a case what's the actual buffer looks like for an image format such as RGB that has 1 plane.